ddh0/easy-llama/DOCS.md

 Type `!` and press `ENTER` to enter a basic command prompt.
 For a list of commands, type `help` at this prompt.

+Type `<` and press `ENTER` to prefix the bot's next message, for example with `Sure!`.

 The following parameters are optional:
-- `color: bool` - Whether or not to use colored text to differentiate user / bot.
+- `color: bool` - Whether to use colored text to differentiate user / bot.
 Defaults to `True`.
 - `header: str` - Header text to print at the start of the interaction.
 Defaults to `None`.
-- `stream: bool` - Whether or not to stream text as it is generated.
+- `stream: bool` - Whether to stream text as it is generated.
 If `False`, then print generated messages all at once.
 Defaults to `True`.

 ## `Thread.reset() -> None`